sokolj1/minimal-mistakes/_posts/2018-08-24-Communicating-Data-Stories.md

 ## Science and Communication: Where the Problem Lies

-The course and book revolves around the notion that most scientists experience _narrative deficiency_: an insufficent understanding of narrative, or not knowing how to apply the power of storytelling to their scientific work.
-First, let's identify notable issues in the scientific community that can be mitigated by narrative understanding.
+Oslen's book posits scientists are prone to experience _narrative deficiency_: an insufficent understanding of narrative, or not knowing how to apply the power of storytelling to their scientific work.
+Let's identify a few issues in the science community that can be potentially mitigated with adopting narrative intuition.

 <figure>
   <img src="/assets/communicating-data-stories/cartoon-science-communication.gif" width = "598" height = "526">
-  <figcaption> Elena Suglia
+  <figcaption> Source: Elena Suglia
   </figcaption>
 </figure>